 The Role of the CCC-SLP Credential in the State Licensing Process

 Like other medical professions, speech language pathologists have their own umbrella non-profit association to help set licensing standards and promulgate best practices to members.
-ASHA, the American Speech-Language Hearing Association, has existed since long before states began to impose licensing requirements on speech-language pathologists.
+The American Speech-Language Hearing Association (ASHA) has existed long before states began to impose licensing requirements on speech-language pathologists.

 ASHA offers a Certificate of Clinical Competence in Speech Language Pathology (CCC-SLP) that serves as a nationally-recognized board certification denoting competence in the field.
-Though the CCC-SLP credential is accepted as one possible path to licensure in many states, it is usually considered optional and not a requirement for earning a state SLP license.
+Though the CCC-SLP credential is accepted as one possible path to licensure in many states, in most states it is considered optional, but not a legal requirement for becoming licensed.
+But since it’s so widely recognized and respected in the profession and the wider field of healthcare services, most SLPs choose to earn the credential anyway.

 Because ASHA was well established before most states created licensing requirements for speech language pathologists, the organization has had a strong hand in shaping those requirements over the years.
-ASHA maintains a state-by-state guide to licensing requirements and publishes model bills that suggest language state legislatures often go on to adopt in establishing requirements and licensing laws.
+ASHA maintains a state-by-state guide to licensing requirements and publishes model bills that are often used by state legislatures to create establishing requirements and licensing laws.

 Qualifying for the CCC-SLP involves meeting requirements that often exceed basic licensing requirements the state has in place.